XRPLF/rippled/API-CHANGELOG.md

 ## API Version 2

 API version 2 is introduced in `rippled` version 2.0.
-Users can request it explicitly, using `"api_version" : 2` element.
+Users can request it explicitly by specifying `"api_version" : 2`.

 #### Removed methods